-01. Did the traffic analysis incorporate all projects contained in the current version of the fiscally constrained RTP which are within the study area or along major transportation corridors connecting the study area with adjacent jurisdictions? igigigigigigigigigigigigig The list of projects referenced on Table 7 included project(s) identified in the fiscally constrained RTP. ☐ NO (provide comments below) REGIONAL NETWORKS 02.
-Will the development site be directly served by any roadways identified as Regional Thoroughfares A Regional Thoroughfare is a major transportation corridor that serves multiple ways of traveling, including walking, bicycling, driving, and riding transit.
+- 01. Did the traffic analysis incorporate all projects contained in the current version of the fiscally constrained RTP which are within the study area or along major transportation corridors connecting the study area with adjacent jurisdictions? - YES (provide the regional plan referenced and the page number of the traffic study where relevant projects are identified)

+The list of projects referenced on Table 7 included project(s) identified in the fiscally constrained RTP.

+NO (provide comments below)

+REGIONAL NETWORKS

+02. Will the development site be directly served by any roadways identified as Regional Thoroughfares?

+A Regional Thoroughfare is a major transportation corridor that serves multiple ways of traveling, including walking, bicycling, driving, and riding transit.
 It connects people and goods to important places in metropolitan Atlanta.
 A Regional Thoroughfare's operations should be managed through application of special traffic control strategies and suitable land development guidelines in order to maintain travel efficiency, reliability, and safety for all users.
 In light of the special function that Regional Thoroughfares serve in supporting cross-regional and interjurisdictional mobility and access, the network receives priority consideration for infrastructure investment in the Metro Atlanta region.
 Any access points between the development and a Regional Thoroughfare, combined with the development's on-site circulation patterns, must be designed with the goal of preserving the highest possible level of capacity and safety for all users of the roadway.
-NO ✓ YES (identify the roadways and existing/proposed access points) The development site will be directly served by SR 9/Dahlonega St via Site Driveways A and B. SR 20 and US 19/SR 400 are two other regional thoroughfares that are near the project site.